SimpliAI-Open/Graph_Process_LLM/README.md

 ## 💬 About

 This project is the code used for the paper 'Harnessing the Power of Large Language Models for Uncertainty-Aware Graph Processing.'
-Its purpose is to calculate the uncertainty of the output results of large models under specific tasks, thereby estimating the confidence level of the answers provided by the large models.
+Its purpose is to calculate the uncertainty of the output results of LLMs under specific tasks, thereby estimating the confidence level of the answers provided by the LLMs.

 ## ✨ Introduction to each file